GC2407CIZV/Projects/Bicycle Rental Demand Prediction Project/README.md

 This project focuses on predicting the daily demand for bicycle rentals using a dataset containing historical rental information and various features such as weather conditions, day of the week, and seasonal factors.
 The project follows a standard data science workflow, including data loading, exploratory data analysis (EDA), feature engineering, model building (linear regression), and model evaluation.
 The primary goal is to develop a model that can accurately forecast the number of bicycle rentals on a given day.

 ## Project Structure
-├── README.md           &lt;- This file, providing an overview of the project.
+├── README.md           &lt;- This file, providing an overview of the project.<br>
 ├── day.csv             &lt;- The dataset containing bicycle rental information.
 └── [Your Jupyter Notebook File].ipynb &lt;- The Jupyter Notebook containing the project code and analysis.